microsoftgraph/microsoft-graph-docs-contrib/concepts/metered-api-setup.md

 ms.custom: scenarios:getting-started
 ---

-# Onboard to metered Microsoft 365 APIs and services
+# Enable Microsoft 365 metered APIs and services

 Some Microsoft 365 APIs and services in Microsoft Graph are metered and require payment for use.
 For a current list of APIs that require payment, see [Metered Microsoft 365 APIs and services](metered-api-list.md).